Georgia Recalls Kiev Envoy After Saakashvili Appointment - UrduPoint

 Despite living in exile, Saakashvili retains a support base in Georgia, where the United National Movement (UNM) he founded is seen as the main opposition force.

-As parliamentary polls are due in October, the UNM is strongly challenging the ruling Georgian Dream party, controlled by Saakashvili's political nemesis, oligarch Bidzina Ivanishvili.
+As parliamentary elections are due in October, the UNM is strongly challenging the ruling Georgian Dream party, controlled by Saakashvili's political nemesis, oligarch Bidzina Ivanishvili.

 "The increasingly unpopular Georgian Dream fears that Saakashvili's political comeback in Ukraine might boost the UNM's chances in upcoming elections," political analyst Gela Vasadze told AFP.